Meet the genomics and personalised medicine team

 Genomics Practitioner, North West London

 Kenny has been working at the Trust since 2017 and is responsible for working collaboratively with clinicians and external multi-disciplinary teams to embed genomic medicine into business as usual.
 In her role, Kenny also supports regional clinics with WGS consenting, sample tracking, reconsent for children who participated in the 100,000 genomes projects, and responding to patient queries.
-During her time at the Trust, Kenny has completed her MSc in Genomic Medicine at Imperial College London.
+During her time at the Trust, Kenny has completed her MSc in Biomedical Science.

 Emanuel (Manu) Curetean